ros2hp/grmgr/README.md

 	}
 ```

-When a Limiter is nolonger needed it should be deleted:
+When a Throttle is nolonger needed it should be deleted:

 ```
-	limiterDP.Delete()
+	throttleDP.Delete()
 ```

 A goroutine that is under the control of **_grmgr_** accepts a Limiter as an argument.
 Execute the __Done()__ method when the goroutine is finished.